aptech/docs/docs/CR-setdif.rst

 ::

-    //Create a vector of years
+    // Create a vector of years
     y1 = { 1980,
            1984,
            1988,